 Why should you freeze it?

 There are several reasons why you may decide to freeze half and half.
-You may have found a good sale at the store and bought a ton.
-You stock up when you can because you don’t want to be without your coffee creamer.
+Like when you are freezing any food, you may have found a good sale at the store and bought a ton.
+You stock up when you can because you don't want to be without your coffee creamer.